garghardik03/Streamlit-Dashboard/README.md

    streamlit run app.py
    ```

-## Functionality Overview
+#### Functionality Overview

-### Random Tweets Display

-- Use the sidebar radio button to select a sentiment category (positive, neutral, negative).
-- View a random tweet belonging to the selected sentiment category.
+1. **Random Tweets Display**: Displays a random tweet based on selected sentiment (positive, neutral, negative).

-### Number of Tweets by Sentiment

-- Choose between a histogram or pie chart visualization of the tweet distribution by sentiment category.
+2. **Number of Tweets by Sentiment**: Provides visualizations (histogram or pie chart) of tweet distribution by sentiment category.
-- Toggle the visibility of this section using the "Hide" checkbox.

-### Total Number of Tweets by Sentiment for Each Airline

-- Select one or more airlines from the multiselect dropdown to filter the tweet data.
-- Visualize the distribution of tweet sentiment for each selected airline using a facetted histogram.
+3. **Total Number of Tweets by Sentiment for Each Airline**: Shows the distribution of tweet sentiment for selected airlines.
-- Toggle the visibility of this section using the "Hide" checkbox.

-### Word Cloud

-- Choose the sentiment category (positive, neutral, negative) for which you want to display the word cloud.
-- View the word cloud visualization representing the most frequent words in tweets of the selected sentiment category.
+4. **Word Cloud**: Generates a word cloud visualization representing the most frequent words in tweets of the selected sentiment category.
-- Toggle the visibility of this section using the "Close" checkbox.
+5. **Sentiment Analysis Statistics**: Displays statistics about the sentiment analysis results, including the total number of tweets and counts for each sentiment category.
+6. **Interactive Scatter Plot**: Allows users to explore the relationship between two numerical features with a scatter plot.